Embodied Evolution in Collective Robotics: A Review: Introduction

 \begin{description} \item[Mating] An action where two (or more) robots decide to send and/or receive genetic material, whether this material will or will not be used for generating new offspring.
 When and how this happens depends on pre\hyp{}defined heuristics, but also on evolved behaviour, the latter determining to a large extent whether robots ever meet to have the opportunity to exchange genetic material. \end{description}

-In the last $15$ years, on\hyp{}line evolution in general, and embodied evolution in particular have matured as research fields.
-This is evidenced by the growing number of relevant publications in respected evolutionary computing venues such as in conferences (e.g. ACM GECCO, ALIFE, ECAL and EvoApplications), journals (e.g. Evolutionary Intelligence's special issue on Evolutionary Robotics \citep{Haasdijk2014a}), workshops (PPSN 2014 ER workshop, GECCO 2015 Evolving collective behaviours in robotics workshop) and tutorials (ALIFE 2014, GECCO 2015, ECAL 2015, PPSN 2016, ICLD-EPIROB 2016).
+In the last $20$ years, on\hyp{}line evolutionary robotics in general, and embodied evolution in particular have matured as research fields.
+This is evidenced by the growing number of relevant publications in respected evolutionary computing venues such as in conferences (e.g. ACM GECCO, ALIFE, ECAL and EvoApplications), journals (e.g. Evolutionary Intelligence's special issue on Evolutionary Robotics \citep{Haasdijk2014a}), workshops (PPSN 2014 ER workshop, GECCO 2015 and 2017 Evolving collective behaviours in robotics workshop) and tutorials (ALIFE 2014, GECCO 2015 and 2017, ECAL 2015, PPSN 2016, ICDL-EPIROB 2016).
+A Google Scholar search of publications citing the seminal embodied evolution paper by \cite{Watson2002a} illustrates this growing trend.
+Since 2009, the paper has attracted substantial interest, more than doubling the yearly number of citations since 2008 (approx. 20 citations per year since then). \footnote{See \texttt{https://plot.ly/\textasciitilde evertwh/17/} for more details and the underlying data.}

 To date, however, a clear definition of what embodied evolution is (and what it is not) and an overview of the state of the art in this area are not available.
 This paper provides a definition of the embodied evolution paradigm and relates it to other evolutionary and swarm robotics research (sections \ref{sec:context} and \ref{sec:algorithmic description}).
 We identify and review relevant research, highlighting many design choices and issues that are particular to the embodied evolution paradigm (sections \ref{sec:state-of-the-art} and \ref{sec:discussionposttable}).
 Together this provides a thorough overview of the relevant state-of-the-art and a starting point for researchers interested in evolutionary methods for collective autonomous adaptation.
-Section \ref{sec:discussion} identifies some open issues as well as research that may provide solutions, suggest directions for future work and discusses potential applications.
+Section \ref{sec:discussion} identifies open issues and research in other fields that may provide solutions, suggests directions for future work and discusses potential applications.